New Window Opening Cost

 Glazing Style

-Choosing between double or triple glazing will also impact your overall cost.
+Choosing between double glazing costs and triple glazing costs will also impact your overall price.

 The latter may be the best option in a cold, harsh climate because it provides the most heat efficiency.
 However, double glazing will suffice for most standard properties in the UK.